Bern: A Frequent Bus to Corn

 But every city sets aside land for some ceremonial purpose, so if agriculture is what people want to see from their frequent buses, it’s what they should have.
 Even the old city has steep terraced slopes that have been gardens for centuries:

-If you are anywhere near, I do recommend Bern, a walkable historic city with a remarkably fast moving river.
-As anywhere in Switzerland, you’re invited to walk.
-If you need transit things to do, there are funiculars, sleek modern trams, and abundant trolleybuses.
-For true access geeks, there’s also the half-hourly event at the rail station where trains in all directions are there at once and leave within a few minutes of each other, an aspect of the famous “clockwork” nationwide rail schedule.
+If you are anywhere near, I do recommend Bern, a walkable historic city on a dramatically fast-moving river.
+If you need transport things to do, there are funiculars, sleek modern trams, and abundant trolleybuses.
+For true access geeks, there’s also the half-hourly event at the rail station when trains in all directions are there at once and leave within a few minutes of each other, an aspect of the famous “clockwork” nationwide rail schedule.

 And don’t miss the opportunity to notice how similar they want the trams and buses to feel, so that you don’t develop attachments to technologies but just use whatever goes where you’re going.

 But then, just walk.
 Indeed, if you walk far enough, a pleasant city street may turn into a Wanderweg, the network of hiking trails that laces the whole country, which are so popular that you may find a little shop selling coffee or cheese by the path far from any road.
 These trails, too, are part of the romance of agriculture.
 While I was there, someone on Twitter was going on about how poor Europe is and mentioned that it has nothing like American national parks.
-Yes, Europe has long been so thickly settled and cultivated that its core has no uncultivated areas on the scale of Yosemite or Yellowstone.
-What it has instead are hiking trails everywhere, and a population that sees walking through farmland as a valid kind of recreation.
+Yes, Europe has long been so thickly settled and cultivated that has few wild areas on the scale of Yosemite or Yellowstone.
+What it has instead are hiking trails everywhere, and a population that sees walking through scenic agricultural land as a valid kind of recreation.

 These last images are from Mürren, a recreational area with national-park-level scenery high the Bernese Alps, still part of the proud Canton of Bern.
 But this kind of infrastructure is everywhere in Switzerland.
 And of course there are also trains and buses, even in rural areas.